 Figure 1.
 Guidelines for the preparation of figure captions.
 Figure captions should be concise.
 Begin with a brief title and then describe what is presented in the figure and detail all relevant statistical information.
 If you show pilot data, list the N of each plot and report full statistics.
 Aim not to exceed 350 words per legend.

 Supplementary information

 Please report pilot data in detail here and include any other material that provides background information.

-Supplementary Table 1 Split-Half Reliability of Other Split Method
+Supplementary Table 1 Split-Half Reliability of Other Split Method from fake data